boostercloud/booster/docs/README.md

 ##### Install Node.js

 The minimal required Node.js version is `v12`.
-Download the installer [from its website](https://nodejs.org/en/), or install it using the system's package manager.
+Download the installer [from nodejs website](https://nodejs.org/en/), or install it using your system's package manager.

 ###### Ubuntu